justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 and remotely so long as the branch specified to `git wash` is not master and the remote branch is not protected.
 If you need other git functionality like this, any script in your path with the name `git-<thing>` can be run as `git <thing>`.

+## Conclusion

+Reviewing many small changes is much more manageable for a reviewer than reviewing large, tangled changes.
+Decomposition in programming gives us the ability to stitch together many small, verified solutions that lead up to an equally trustworthy result and the same is no different in the process of supplying code changes to a project; breaking up the changes you need to make into reasonable chunks that can fit in everyone's heads not only helps to provide code changes faster but it also paves foundations for robust and resilient code.